MaxV6ft4/stock-analysis/README.md

 [Energy Stock Analysis](https://github.com/MaxV6ft4/stock-analysis/blob/main/VBA_Challenge.xlsm)

-I created a new macro in VBA called AllStocksAnalysisRefactored, maintaining both the same output formatting and the same array of tickers as was written in the original code.
+I created a new macro in VBA called AllStocksAnalysisRefactored, maintaining both the same output formatting and the same array of tickers as was written in the original code (the tickers array's data type is string, since it is simply text).
 However, in this code I looped over the entire data *at once* instead of row by row.
 To do this I created a ticker index, a variable that holds all the tickers inside itself, and initialized it to zero since in VBA the first number in an index is always zero.
-Next, I created three new output arrays, one for ticker volumes, one for starting prices and one for ending prices.
+Next, I created three new output arrays, one for ticker volumes (data type: long, since the numbers will be in the hundreds of millions), one for starting prices and one for ending prices (data types: single, meaning only one decimal point).
 Then I created three separate loops: the first to strictly loop over the volumes array, the second to loop over all the rows in the two data sheets (2017 and 2018), and the third to loop over the output arrays.

 ### Loops